 A good interpreter will be able to interpret in different scenarios adopting various modes, whether interpreting in person or remotely.
 Let’s take a closer look at the 6 main modes of interpretation and their application in medical and healthcare settings.

 Consecutive Interpretation: This mode involves a speaker addressing an audience (or another individual) and pausing after delivering a few sentences, generally every 1-5 minutes.
-At this point, the interpreter repeats the sentences in the target language (the language understood by the listener).
-While the speaker is talking, the interpreter may take notes in the source language (the language that the speaker uses) to help remember the content.
+At this point, the interpreter repeats the sentences in the target language (the language the listener understands).
+While the speaker is talking, the interpreter may take notes in the source language (the language the speaker uses) to help remember the content.

 Consecutive interpretation is useful at medical conferences or meetings where the majority of people speak a common foreign language.
 For example, a Japanese researcher that delivers a speech in China may require consecutive interpretation services for the Chinese audience.